taranis-ai/taranis.ai/content/en/docs/admin/connectors.md

 First the user with administrative privileges needs to make sure, the permissions connected to Connectors usage are assigned appropriately, by default, they are not assigned to any user, not even the admins themselves.
 Then the Connector needs to be setup in the Admin section under the Connectors tab.

 Explanation of individual permissions:
-* Connector user access - allows access to share
+* Connector user access - ability to share a story to a Connector
-* Config connector access
+* Config connector access - ability to access admin Connector configuration
-* Config connector create
+* Config connector create - ability to create a Connector
-* Config connector delete
+* Config connector delete - ability to delete a Connector
-* Config connector update
+* Config connector update - ability to update a Connector configuration

 ![admin_connectors](/docs/admin_connectors.png)